loris-fo/CV/README.md

 ### EDHEC Business School (France)

-- BBA in management with majors in Finance and ENtrepreneurship.
+- BBA in management with majors in Finance and Entrepreneurship.

 Check my [LinkedIn](https://uk.linkedin.com/pub/loris-fochesato/60/673/a09) profile too!